Chargeback Definition: What Exactly is a Chargeback?

 Let’s assume that a cardholder finds a transaction on her card statement that she didn’t authorize.
 Or, maybe the buyer made a purchase, but the goods or services provided didn’t live up to expectations.
 In either of these cases, the cardholder would be allowed to contact the bank that issued the card used in the transaction, and request her money back.

 This chargeback process was first introduced in the 1970s as a consumer protection mechanism.
 The Fair Credit Billing Act of 1974 stipulated that card brands must have a method to help consumers recover their funds in case of fraud or abuse, but didn’t offer much guidance on how to do so.
 In response, card networks like Visa and Mastercard developed their own chargeback rules and procedures to protect consumers.

 In those early days, the chargeback process was meant to help instill consumer confidence in the newly-introduced credit cards that were just beginning to find their way into consumers’ wallets.
 The idea was to protect cardholders who fall victim to criminal fraud or merchant abuse, and who can’t resolve the situation directly with the merchant.
 In a worst-case scenario, cardholders would have a fallback option to recover their money.

 To the consumer’s eye, a chargeback is a lot like a refund.
 This perception leads many cardholders to believe that the two processes are basically interchangeable.
-But, while it’s true that buyers get their money back in either case, the particulars of the chargeback definition make it clear that a chargeback is very different from a typical return.
+It’s true that buyers get their money back in either case.
+However, the particulars of the chargeback definition make one thing clear: in the question of chargeback vs. refund, the two processes are very different.

 How Much Are Chargebacks Costing You?